 1. Misquoting sources

-In Reasoning from the Scriptures (p 169-170), a quote is offered from Encyclopedia Britannica (vol XXV, 236) to disprove the soul’s immortality.
-The part in bold were intentionally omitted:
+In Reasoning from the Scriptures (pp. 169-170), a quote is offered from Encyclopedia Britannica (vol XXV, 236) to disprove the soul’s immortality.
+The part appearing in bold were intentionally omitted:

 “In the NT, the Greek word psyche is often translated as “soul” but again should not be readily understood to have the meaning the word had for the Greek philosophers.
 It usually means “life” or “vitality,” or at times “the self.”
 While most Christians believe in a life after death, the Bible does not provide a clear description of how a person survives after death.
 Christian theologians have had to resort to the discourse of philosophers for an adequate means of describing survival of the individual after death, and philosophers have traditionally utilised the concept of the soul as the vehicle of immortality.”